 A recent FIS study showed that online payment frauds in India have doubled in the last year, from 18% to over 37%.
 The largest affected group is the millennial generation (ages 27-37).

-FIS’ fifth annual PACE report showed that over 96% of Indian customers who got affected by online payment frauds had switched to a mobile app and increased their usage of online payments.
-Since 2016, online fraud has seen a six-fold increase.
-Studies showed that:
+According to the FIS’ fifth annual PACE report, over 96% of Indian customers who got affected by online payment frauds had switched to a mobile app and increased their usage of online payments.
+Overall, online fraud has seen a six-fold increase since 2016.

 - Over 46% were online banking fraud